chozelinek/sacoco/tutorial.md

 - administrator access to a CQPweb installation
 - root access to the server where the CQPweb lives

 If you don't fullfil all this requirements and/or you don't have experience enough, do not worry.
-Just jump to section <!-- -->
+Just jump to the section on [*clarinifying*](#integration-of-the-resource-in-the-clarin-d-infrastructure) and leave the gory details for us.

 Nevertheless, we document below all the steps to get SaCoCo encoded and installed in CQPweb.